SenuwanG/npc_vehicle/README.md

 **Features**

-_Custom Vehicle Poo_l: Define a list of vehicles that NPCs are allowed to drive.
+_Custom Vehicle Pool_: Define a list of vehicles that NPCs are allowed to drive.

 _Suppression of Default Vehicles_: Prevent NPCs from using specific vehicles by suppressing them.